WELCOME TO SWESRS

 The South West Essex and Settlement Reform Synagogue is an exciting and diverse

-The congregation is an amalgamation of the St. Georges Settlement Synagogue and the South West Essex Reform Synagogue and is based on two sites; one in Oaks Lane in Newbury Park, Essex and one in the East End of London.
+The congregation is an amalgamation of the St. Georges Settlement Synagogue and the South West Essex Reform Synagogue and is based in Oaks Lane in Newbury Park, Essex.

 Ideally situated in East London, the synagogue is just a few minutes walk from Newbury Park station on the Central tube line.
 The shul is readily accessible by road, is located off of the main A12 and within easy reach of the M11 and M25 motorways.